• Category

 Wearable Technology

 Wearable technology is a category of technology devices that can be worn by a consumer as accessories, embedded in clothing, or implanted on the consumer’s body.
 It often includes tracking information related to health and fitness.
-(You can also check out our blog on IoT in fashion industry).

 The image shows the various kinds of wearable technology playing a significant role in the Sports Industry